Entering Québec

 If you are a resident elsewhere in Canada for part of a year, but are a Québec resident for tax purposes on December 31 of that year because you have established residential ties with Québec, you will be subject to Québec income tax on your worldwide income from all sources for the year.

 Unlike in the other Canadian provinces and territories, you will have to file a separate Québec income tax return along with your federal return.
-You must send us your return by the applicable filing deadline.
+You must send us your return by the filing deadline.

 If you are a resident of more than one province on December 31 of a year, for tax purposes you will be considered resident solely in the province or territory with which you have the most significant residential ties.